How To Get a Private Investigator License in Oklahoma

 Website

 The type of Private Investigator license issued by the Oklahoma Council on Law Enforcement Education & Training is a three-year, renewable license.
-Applicants wishing to apply for a Private Investigator license must complete the necessary training, submit an application for a license, and undergo a fingerprint background check.
-Visit the website above for specific requirements.
+Applicants wishing to apply for a Private Investigator license must complete the necessary training, apply for a license, and undergo a fingerprint background check.
+Visit the website above for specific guidelines.

 General Licensing Requirements